Resilience and Stress

 and replace it with a calmer physiological state in which self- healing naturally begins to occur.

 During the practice we enter a state of consciousness – somewhere between dreaming and wakefulness – where we are able to decode the messages of our subconscious mind.
 By practising regularly, we are able to create our own harmonious internal and external environment.
-This leaves us more receptive to internal and external signals .
-Pictures, memories, sounds, and even unexpected solutions to problems can appear.
+This leaves us more receptive to internal and external signals; allowing unexpected solutions, creative insights, pictures, memories to appear

-A relaxed mind and body will also lead to increased creativity and the ability to remain calm in stressful situations.
-This is particularly helpful in the case of panic attacks, when being able to control your stress response can mean the difference between coping and being incapacitated.
+A relaxed mind and body will lead to the ability to remain calm in stressful situations.
+This is particularly helpful in the case of panic attacks, when being able to control your stress response can mean the difference between coping and being incapacitated

 Email or phone me for your free 15-minute stress management consultation.